NS2CDT/NS2Plus/README.md

 Latest changes
 ==============
+- 13/7/2018
+    - Fixed that the used team victory probability formula was incorrect (Thanks Las)
+    - Fixed that the observatory scoreboard link wasn’t using https (Thanks Morrolan)
+    - Reset the hive skill related server options.
+Server operators can re-enable them via sv_plus.

 - 7/4/2018
     - Fixed a script error that could occur opening the ns2+options in-game
     - Fixed that predict conflicted with the weapon slot mode of the alien ability select option.